-Legislative Coordination and Clearance SUBJECT:
+SUBJECT:Legislative Coordination and Clearance

 This is to call to your attention the Executive branch's formal legislative coordination and clearance process.
-Please bring this memorandum and the attachment to the attention of incoming policy officers of the new Administration in your agency.
+I would appreciate your bringing this memorandum and the attachment to the attention of incoming policy officers of the new Administration in your agency.

 Adherence to the requirements of the clearance process will serve the needs of the President by assuring that agency legislative proposals and recommendations, as well as testimony, are consistent with his policies and programs.
-We request that agency legislative proposals and letters and testimony on pending legislation be submitted to the Office of Management and Budget (OMB) as far in advance as feasible.
-This will allow sufficient time for their review and coordination with other agencies prior to receiving clearance from OMB.
+We request that agency legislative proposals and reports and testimony on pending legislation be submitted to the Office of Management and Budget (OMB) as far in advance as feasible.
+This will allow sufficient time for their review and coordination with other agencies prior to their being cleared by OMB.
+Circular A-19 asks agencies to make every effort to give OMB a minimum of five full working days for clearance of proposed reports or testimony.
+For its part, OMB will endeavor to ensure that all testimony is cleared within three working days of its submission for clearance.